rapid7/metasploit-framework/documentation/modules/auxiliary/admin/http/gitstack_rest.md

 ## Description

-This module sends requests to REST API endpoints on GitStack v2.3.10.
+This module sends requests to REST API endpoints in GitStack v2.3.10.
 The application allows unauthenticated REST API requests to several endpoints.
 Earlier version of GitStack may also be affected.

 ## Vulnerable Application